gultekinmg/VoiceFont.js/README.md

 ## WHY LIMIT MUSIC WITH SCORES.? :flushed:

-After now people shall talk like muzik at wide range of effects.
+After now people shall talk like oprah at wide range of effects.
 <a href="https://gultekinmg.github.io/GuiltyKing/WebRTC/voicefont/">![scrshot](https://gultekinmg.github.io/GuiltyKing/images/voiceWoman.jpg)</a>
 imagine when u say "Don`t do that" people hears you like drums playing at background.... or soft as a flute spreads at space.